 There are many UPSC posts that candidates who clear the civil services exam can get into.
 Although the most popular civil services post is the Indian Administrative Service (IAS), followed by the Indian Police Service (IPS), Indian Foreign Service (IFS), etc. there are many other services as well.

-The Civil Services Exam conducted by the Union Public Service Commission (UPSC) is a single window entry and the service one will be allotted will be as per their marks and ranking.
-Once a candidate is allotted a service, they will be appointed to various posts under a particular service except in some cases one may go on a delegation to another department in another service.
+The Civil Services Exam conducted by the Union Public Service Commission (UPSC) is a single window entry and the post one would be allotted depends on the marks and rankings.
+Once a candidate is allotted a service, he/she will be appointed to various posts under a particular service except in some cases where he/she may go on deputation to another department in another service.
 There are many other exams conducted by the UPSC to recruit people into various government services.

 Below given is the complete list of the civil services posts/jobs that a candidate may get into after clearing all the stages of the UPSC Civil Services Exam.

 - Indian Police Service (IPS)

 - Indian Corporate Law Service (ICLS)